ai2ys/dezoomcamp/notes/01-docker-terraform/README.md

 From GCP dashboard select `Compute Engine > VM instances` select the `...` (vertical dots) on the instance and select `Stop`.

+## Starting existing GCP VM

+From GCP dashboard select `Compute Engine > VM instances` select the `...` (vertical dots) on the instance and select `Start/Resume`.
+After that the `HostName` to get updated in `~/.ssh/config` file to the new `EXTERNAL_IP`.

+## Delete GCP VM

+From GCP dashboard select `Compute Engine > VM instances` select the `...` (vertical dots) on the instance and select `Delete`.

+> ⚠️ This action cannot be undone and will delete the VM instance and all its contents (data).

+## General information about GCP charges

+When the VM instance is stopped, the VM instance is not charged, but the storage is still charged.

 ---